- Courses numbered 400 to 499 are open to undergraduate and graduate students.

 468. THEORY OF NUMBERS 3 cr.
 Prerequisite: MT 271.
 Divisibility theorems, number-theoretic functions, primitive roots, quadratic congruences and reciprocity, partitions.

 469. HISTORY OF MATHEMATICS 3 cr.
 Prerequisite: MT 271.
 Study of mathematics from its origins to its present state.
 Topics include the development and impact of geometry, algebra, number theory, irrational numbers, analytic geometry, calculus, non-Euclidean geometry, and infinite sets.

 479. COMBINATORICS AND GRAPH THEORY 3 cr.
-Prerequisite: MT 341 or MT 342 or equivalent.
+Prerequisite: MT 271.
 Pigeonhole principle, inclusion and exclusion, recurrence relations and generating functions, combinatorial designs, the theory of graphs, graphical optimization problems.

 480. SPECIAL TOPICS cr.
 TBA.
 Reading, reports on, and investigation of selected material and topics.

 501. MATHEMATICAL STRUCTURES 3 cr.
-Topics selected from set theory, cardinality, axiomatic and constructive approaches to the number systems, algebraic structures.
-M.A. program only.
+Axiomatic and constructive approaches to the number systems, algebraic structures.

 502. DISCRETE MATHEMATICS 3 cr.
 Matrices, graph theory, iterative processes, game theory, and applications.

 503. MODERN GEOMETRY 3 cr.
-Euclidean and non-Euclidean geometric systems, the synthetic and metric approaches to geometry, geometric constructability.
-M.A. program only.
+Euclidean and non-Euclidean geometries.
+Axiomatic, transformational, and metric approaches to geometry.